 We crossed the border in the south (where only 7% of the population lives) and drove through a remote part of the Namibian land with mountains, dry valleys and gravel roads with thousands of kilometers of fence.
 Some lodges or farming houses had a 31 km entrance way from the gate to the farm 😉

 We went to Fishriver Canyon which is the biggest canyon in Africa and one of the most spectacular canyons in the world.
 It is a stunning view from the edge even with the knowledge that the Grand Canyon in the U.S. is almost three times deeper.
 The activities here were limited due to the rain season.
 The 90 km walk was closed, so was the 4×4-track along the canyon.
 We had to drive back to Seeheim to get to Lüderitz at the coast.
 We met Sebastian Süß there.
 He and his friends established the “Goals connect e.V.”.
 They bought a preowned 4×4 in England and drove all the way from Germany to Cape Town.
 On their way they visited a lot of development aid institutions, played soccer with the kids and at the end they donated their car to another institution for kids in Namibia.
-Here is a post in the (German) Namibian newspaper about their Tour and the car delivery –> to the article
+Here is a link to the (German) Namibian newspaper –> to the newspaper

 In Lüderitz we visited the old ghost town called Kolmanns Kuppe (Kolmanskop) where the abandoned diamond mine is situated and lots of German miners settled in this area, to collect diamonds just from the sand in the beginning of the 20th century.
 In these times you could even pay with diamonds in Lüderitzbucht.
 A 1-carat diamond was worth 3, 50 Mark there and already 28 Mark in Europe.
 They say that Kolmanns Kuppe was the richest town in Africa during its time of prosperity, but after the last diamonds were found, the diamond-field slowly exhausted and was ultimately abandoned in 1954 when everybody left the town.
 The southern area around Lüderitz is still “Sperrgebiet” (prohibited area) – most unfortunate for us, because another track through deep sand with Bigfoot was not accessible.